openvinotoolkit/openvino/docs/OV_Runtime_UG/migration_ov_2_0/deployment_migration.md

 $ pot -h
 ```

 Without installations of other dependencies.
+See [Install OpenVINO™ Development Tools](../../install_guides/installing-model-dev-tools.md) for more details.

 ## Build C / C++ applications